symark/pinpoint-plugin-druid/README.md

-# Pinpoint Profiler Plugin Sample
+# Pinpoint Profiler Plugin Duird

 You can extend Pinoint's profiling ability by writing a Pinpoint profiler plugin.
 This duird project shows how to write it.
 It consists of 3 modules: